Edinburgh Zoo: Wee Beasties

-Opened in 2017, "Wee Beasties" is an indoor exhibit displaying some the zoo's smaller species, including blue poison dart frogs, axolotl, pancake tortoises, partula snails, Chilean rose tarantulas, and an coral reef tank containing tropical fish such as percula clownfish, Lamarck's angelfish and yellow tangs.
+Opened in 2017, "Wee Beasties" is an indoor exhibit displaying some the zoo's smaller species, including blue poison dart frogs, axolotl, pancake tortoises, partula snails, Chilean rose tarantulas, and a coral reef tank containing tropical fish such as percula clownfish, Lamarck's angelfish and yellow tangs.

-Koala Territory and Wallaby Outback
+Koala Territory and Wallaby Out

-Koala Territory was first opened in 2005, and currently houses three koalas, a male named Tanami and two females Inala (Tamani's daughter) and her half-sister Kalari.
+Koala Territory was first opened in 2005, and currently houses two female koalas, Myaree and her cousin Talara.
 Koala Territory is decorated with Aboriginal-inspired artwork, and features a garden of eucalyptus plants.

 Wallaby Outback is a walk-through exhibit next to Koala Territory housing swamp wallabies and western grey kangaroos, and was opened in 2015.

 Animal Antics

 A daily show in which keepers demonstrate the natural skills of animals to an audience of visitors.
 Keepers use positive reinforcement training with every animal, which means that the animals that are present at the talks are never forced.
 Because of this, the animals used in Animal Antics vary between shows.